Robjunio/PONG/README.md

 In the following repository, will be done the refactoring and debugging the PONG project, authored by  Jucimar Silva Jr.
 In addition there will be the insertion of new features to improve gameplay in general.

-Next, the link to the original repository will be made available [clicking right here](https://github.com/jucimarjr/lpc_2021-2.git.)
+Next, the link to the original repository will available [clicking right here](https://github.com/jucimarjr/lpc_2021-2.git.).

 ## Changes:
 Compared to the original, the following code has some differentials: